 We continue our work to develop and expand the Green Space Index and would welcome any comment by email to firstname.lastname@example.org.

-Through the Green Space Index for the first time we have analysed publicly accessible local park and green space provision within Great Britain.
+Through the Green Space Index we analyse publicly accessible local park and green space provision within Great Britain.
 The Index follows on from our Revaluing Parks and Green Spaces research released in 2018 and supplements our wider policy work in the parks and green spaces sector.
-It is the first time such a measure has been published to take stock of the quantity of local park provision across Great Britain and our evidence-led approach calling for parks and green spaces to be revalued for the benefits they contribute to society.
+The May 2019 release of the Green Space Index was the first time such a measure had been published to take stock of the quantity of local park provision across Great Britain and the annual updates support our evidence-led approach calling for parks and green spaces to be revalued for the benefits they contribute to society.
 We believe that green spaces are good, do good and need to be protected for good.

-Now that we have the baseline data future iterations of Ordnance Survey's Greenspace map will enable us to track trends in provision and population over time.
+Having established baseline data through the May 2019 and May 2020 releases of the Green Space Index, future iterations of Ordnance Survey's Greenspace map and updates to population projections will enable us to track trends in provision over time.

 The Green Space Index covers Great Britain and analyses publicly accessible local park and green space provision as mapped by Ordnance Survey, with a more detailed discussion below of how their data is used.
 Not within the scope of the Green Space Index is regional park and green space land, such as national parks and common land, or other aspects of green infrastructure such as canal towpaths and grass verges.